sudormrfbin/helix/book/src/icons.md

 > An icon flavor TOML file must define all of these icons.

+### Breakpoint icons

+The `[breakpoint]` section defines two required breakpoint icons:

+- `verified`
+- `unverified`

+> An icon flavor TOML file must define all of these icons.

 ### Symbol kinds icons

-This section defines the icons for the following required LSP-defined symbol kinds:
+The `[symbol-kind]` section defines the icons for the following required LSP-defined symbol kinds:

 - `file` (this icon is also used on files for which the mime type has not been defined in the next section, as a "generic file" icon)
 - `module`